 Medical Image Annotation with Potato

-Potato's image annotation capabilities can be used for annotating medical images such as X-rays, photographs of skin lesions, or other clinical images in standard formats (PNG, JPG).
-This guide covers best practices for setting up medical image annotation projects.
+You can use Potato's image annotation for medical images such as X-rays, photographs of skin lesions, or other clinical images, as long as they are in a standard format like PNG or JPG.
+This guide covers how to set up that kind of project well.

-Here's how to configure Potato for annotating standard medical images:
+Here is how to configure Potato for standard medical images:

 annotation_task_name: "Medical Image Annotation"